foundations-fall-2016/session2/README.md

 ### Inline, In Page & External CSS

-We've already seen the link tag and @import methods of adding css to our document.
+We've already seen the link tag and @import methods of adding css.
 Let's examine all the ways to add CSS to an HTML document:

 * Inline via the HTML `style=` attribute
 * In page via the HTML `<style>` tag